PROJECTS

 ABSTRACT

-Human-algorithm augmentation is becoming increasingly common in organizations, where algorithms autonomously handle routine tasks, freeing humans to focus on more complex, high-level tasks.
+Human-algorithm augmentation is becoming increasingly common in organizations, where algorithmic assistance during mundane tasks frees up humans to perform other high-level tasks.
 While augmentation literature generally predicts a synergistic integration between humans and algorithms, this perspective often overlooks potential negative spillover effects of algorithmic assistance on human performance.
-Focusing on the autonomy of algorithms that operate without human involvement, this study argues that it may stifle interactions among humans, an essential source of human learning.
-Specifically, I examine the introduction of autonomous algorithms to assist humans in evaluating each other’s contributions in knowledge-intensive projects, a process traditionally conducted through human interaction and discussion.
-As manual evaluation is resource-intensive, many projects have adopted algorithms to assist human’s evaluation.
-Using a Difference-in-Differences (DID) research design and data about software development projects on GitHub, the study finds that although the adoption of Continuous Integration (CI) bots within a project—algorithms that assist evaluation—reduce the burden of human’s evaluation within the project, they also decrease opportunities for human interaction during evaluation.
-This reduction in interaction leads to a decline in human’s performance in detecting complex errors and generate new ideas within the project.
-These findings challenge prevailing assumptions about human-algorithm augmentation, highlighting the need for a balanced approach to integrating algorithmic assistance in organizational contexts.
+Focusing on the autonomy of algorithm that operate without human involvement, this study argues that it may stifle interactions between humans, a key mechanism through which knowledge is exchanged, collective insights are formed, and learning occurs.
+Therefore, it will lower human’s performance.
+Specifically, I examine the introduction of autonomous algorithm to assist humans in evaluating each other’s contributions in collaborative projects, a process traditionally conducted through human interaction and discussion.
+Using a stacked cohort generalized Difference-in-Differences design and data about software development projects on GitHub, the study finds that although the adoption of Continuous Integration (CI) bot within a project—algorithms that assist evaluation—reduce the burden of developer’s evaluation, it also decreases interaction among developers during evaluation.
+This leads to a decline in developer’s performance in two essential tasks: monitoring fatal problems on an ongoing basis and searching for new ideas within the project.
+Plus, it increases total un-resolved fatal problems within the project, possibly due to reduced developer’s performance.
+Lastly, I find that the benefits and pitfalls of the bot adoption magnify when the project receives contributions from diverse knowledge domains.
+These findings challenge prevailing assumptions about human-algorithm augmentation, highlighting the need for a balanced approach to integrating algorithmic assistance.

 Algorithm Learning: Benefits of Third-Party Human-Intermediaries’ Co-Existence with Algorithm on Platforms (with PK Toh)